Heirloom Tomatoes: How to Grow and Save Their Seed

 At a Glance: Growing Tomatoes

-Beginning gardeners should plant tomatoes from plants rather than from seed.
+For best results, beginning gardeners should plant tomatoes from plants rather than from seed.
 Plant the plants after all danger of frost has passed.

 Planting Depth: Plant tomato seeds 1/4 inch deep in pots.
 When planting tomato transplants in garden, remove lower leaves and plant entire bare stem in shallow trench.